-The breached dam that you see in the distance is the second one built in this section of the Chicopee River.
-Three dams were built in the Chicopee Falls section of the city along that canal.
+Standing on the Davitt Bridge, that breached dam that you see in the distance is the second one built in this section of the Chicopee River.
+(LOCATION) Three dams were built in the Chicopee Falls section of the city along that canal.
 This second dam in this section was made in 1834.
 Its function was to feed four small mills with water.
 It was damaged in a 1888 flood and never fixed.

 stop 6 – Chicopee River Raceway

 The Chicopee Canal had many raceways.
 (LOCATION) A race is a tunnel that transports water from a canal under a mill and out to another body of water.
 The reason for a race is to have the flowing water hit against a turbine to generate hydromechanical power.
 The raceway to the west of the bridge is now from a turbine that generates hydroelectric power.

 None of the two original Cabot Mills now exist.
 The mill to the west of the bridge was built in 1912 long after the Cabot Mill functioned.
 (LOCATION) The Cabot Mills were the first mills in this section of Chicopee.
 The first mill was built and ready by June 12 1834.
 The second mill was ready by July 23 1835.
 They had worker housing across the canal but even that is not here any more.

 The Perkins Mills came next to this section of Chicopee.
 They built here in 1836.
 They also built two main mills and they built two secondary buildings in the front of the canal.
 (LOCATION) These buildings did not use canal power nor need it but they were for processing cotton before and after the production process.